-On View: November 3, 2019-March 22, 2020 (BCAM, Level 1)

-November 3, 2019-May 17, 2020 (BCAM, Level 3)
+On View: November 3, 2019-March 22, 2020 (BCAM, Level 1) November 3, 2019-May 17, 2020 (BCAM, Level 3)

-Image captions on page 6
+Image captions on page 7

 (Los Angeles-September 16, 2019) The Los Angeles County Museum of Art (LACMA) presents Julie Mehretu, a mid-career survey co-organized with the Whitney Museum of American Art.
-The exhibition unites 40 works on paper with 35 paintings dating from 1996 to the present by Julie Mehretu (b.
-1970, Addis Ababa, Ethiopia).
+The exhibition unites nearly 40 works on paper with 35 paintings dating from 1996 to the present by Julie Mehretu (b.
+1970, Addis Ababa, Ethiopia); along with a print by Rembrandt and a film on Mehretu by the artist Tacita Dean.
 The first-ever comprehensive survey of Mehretu's career, the exhibition covers over two decades of her artistic evolution, revealing her early focus on drawing, mapping, and iconography and her more recent introduction of bold gestures, sweeps of saturated color, and figurative elements.
 Mehretu's examination of the histories of art, architecture, and past civilizations intermingle with her interrogations into themes of migration, revolution, climate change, global capitalism, and technology in the contemporary moment.
 Her play with scale, as evident in her intimate drawings and large canvases and complex techniques in printmaking, will be explored in depth.